fiorinoh/pddl4j-exercices/docs/source/sokoban.rst

 - The method Agent_ executes the plan encoded in the String solution as follows: U is up, D is down, L is left and R is right.
 - Write a PDDL Sokoban domain and a Java program that:

-    - reads Sokoban levels and encode them as a PDDL problem,
+    - reads Sokoban levels and encodes them as a PDDL problem,
     - integrates a PDDL4J planner,
     - solves the Sokoban level and executes the solution on the Sokoban interface.